redis/redis-doc/topics/sentinel.md

 In every Sentinel setup, as Redis uses asynchronous replication, there is always the risk of losing some writes because a given acknowledged write may not be able to reach the replica which is promoted to master.
-However in the above setup there is an higher risk due to clients being partitioned away with an old master, like in the following picture:
+However in the above setup there is a higher risk due to clients being partitioned away with an old master, like in the following picture:

              +----+